UNCLASSIFIED (U)

 a.
 (U) Waiver of Visa and/or Passport Requirement:

 (1) (U) 22 CFR 41.2(j) provides that "except as provided in paragraphs (a) through (i) and (k) through (m) of 22 CFR 41.2, all aliens are required to present a valid, unexpired visa and passport upon arrival in the United States.
-An alien may apply for a waiver of the visa and passport requirement if, either before the alien's embarkation abroad or upon arrival at a port of entry, the responsible district director of DHS in charge of the port of entry concludes that the alien is unable to present the required documents because of an unforeseen emergency.
+An alien may apply for a waiver of the visa and passport requirement if, either before the alien's embarkation abroad or upon arrival at a POE, the responsible district director of DHS in charge of the POE concludes that the alien is unable to present the required documents because of an unforeseen emergency.
 The DHS district director may grant a waiver of the visa or passport requirement pursuant to INA 212(d)(4)(A), without the prior concurrence of the Department of State, if the district director concludes that the alien's claim of emergency circumstances is legitimate, and that approval of the waiver would be appropriate under all the attendant facts and circumstances."

 (2) (U) See additional information on such waivers in 9 FAM 302.1-3(D) and 9 FAM 302.1-4(D).